Nosto/wiki-docs/apis/frontend/oss/web-components/README.md

 ## Default disabled

-Similarly, cases where some options are be disabled by default is also supported.
+This is useful when some SKU options are to be hidden or greyed out.
+The `disabled` attribute represents an unsupported option and is added to all unsupported SKU options on SKU selections.
 This is useful when SKU options that are Out-Of-Stock needs to be hidden or greyed out.
 By default, the `disabled` attribute is added to all unsupported SKU options.
 For example, when there is no `M` size in `Blue` color, on selection of `Blue` color, the component adds `disabled` attribute to option `M`.

 Note:
 This functionality is applicable only when using `nosto-sku-options` component